Marcos/marcos.github.io/_posts/2024-07-18-back-to-code-and-how-to-install-java-in-2024.md

 ---
 layout: post
-title:  "Back to code - Aand how to install Java in 2024"
+title:  "Back to code - And how to install Java in 2024"
-date:   2024-08-18
+date:   2024-07-18
 categories: java programming golang
 ---

-# Back to code - Aand how to install Java in 2024
+# Back to code - And how to install Java in 2024

 I haven't been coding full time in the last three years.
 Working as Tech Manager, basicaly my coding activities were less than 10% of my working time, and considering I have my tech setup installed when I joined Mercado Livre, I haven't updated it very often.